 Switch to Mini Sizes

 For many travelers, accessories like a hair brush, hair dryer, or straightener can be their bulkiest item.
 However, most brands offer travel-sized versions of your favorite products that can help save on space.
-As a bonus, you can slip it into your purse while out and about, either abroad or at home!
+As a bonus, you can easily slip a mini hairbrush into your purse while out and about, either abroad or at home!

 Several of our readers recommended mini hairdryers and straighteners, as they can save the most room.
 You may also want to check your accommodation, as many hotels provide hair dryers for free in every room.